 Skiers D, E, F, and G lessons are at 11:30 AM

 Lessons range in length from 1 hour 15 minutes to 2 hours depending on the level.
-On occasion, lessons are also available for a longer session at the beginners’ level of A.
+On occasion, lessons are also available for a longer session at the beginners’ level of A (which is a 4-hour lesson.).

 All lessons are taught by a certified PSIA/AASI instructor.
 Higher level classes are only taught by those certified to teach at that level.
 Blizzard has 2 certified instructors on staff and they use the Wilmot Ski School staff for most of the classes.
 Class size is typically a maximum of 8 students.
 We are very careful to ensure that students stay in level-appropriate classes and do not move up a level before they are ready.
 This may mean that a student can stay at a level for a significant amount of time before being advanced.
 A student may also be asked to step back a level to work on a particular skillset before returning to the higher level.
 As a student progresses the skills are more complicated and require additional time to master, so movement at the higher levels is slower than at the lower levels.